 Non normative comment

-There is no notification of session expiry after the Client sends a DISCONNECT Packet with a Return code of 0..
+There is no notification of session expiry after the Client sends a DISCONNECT Packet with a Return code of 0.
 The Will Message is effectively a Session Expiry message if the Will Delay Interval is set to be longer than the Session Expiry and then the client ends the network connection or sends a DISCONNECT with a non-zero Return code.

 Will QoS